Kyle Tucker Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers' 4.18 team ERA ranks 16th among all league pitching staffs.
+- The Rangers' 4.25 team ERA ranks 17th across all MLB pitching staffs.

-- Rangers pitchers combine to rank 15th in baseball in home runs surrendered (164 total, 1.2 per game).
+- Rangers pitchers combine to allow 170 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- In his most recent appearance on Wednesday, July 19, the righty threw six scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- In his last appearance on Saturday, the righty threw six scoreless innings against the Minnesota Twins while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.